Skip to content

 “If your churn is super-high, you’ll have to keep stacking more and more, and that’s never healthy.”

-There are a number of different types of churn to look out for:
+There are several types of churn to look out for:

-• User churn where your product isn't working the way it should, so your buyers stop using it.
+3. User churn occurs when your product isn’t working as it should, so your buyers stop using it.

-Avoid churn in the first place and exceed sales goals by prospecting to leads that are the right fit for your product/service.
-It's also important to maintain customer relationships, even after they've signed the deal.
+Avoid churn in the first place and exceed sales goals by prospecting for leads that are the right fit for your product/service.
+Maintaining customer relationships is essential, even after they’ve signed the deal.

 Churn rate goal example: